next-drought/ai-evaluation-workshops/workshops/2025-convergence-evaluation-playbook/template/README.md

 📖 [Read more](https://www.comet.com/docs/opik/evaluation/metrics/overview?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course) on the evaluation metrics, such as how to interpret the numbers and how they are computed.

+> [!NOTE]
+> **Module 3**
+> Application-level metrics Compute application-level metrics using LLM-as-judges to detect hallucinations, moderation issues, and compute performance scores.
+Also, we will learn how to log these metrics into an experiment tracker (Opik) to compare multiple iterations of the application.
+> To make things even more interesting, we will also version the prompts that power the agentic RAG system and track them during our experiments.

 ## 5. User Feedback (Module 4)

 As we don't have a UI, to show case the core idea, we collect user feedback directly from Opik.
-Thus, go to [Opik's dashboard -> Projects -> odsc-2025-evaluation-playbook-webinar](https://www.comet.com/opik?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course), pick a prompt trace, go to feedback scores, and label the prompt traces as correct or not correct and optionally pick a quality score between 0 and 1.
+Thus, go to [Opik's dashboard -> Projects -> convergence-2025-evaluation-playbook-webinar](https://www.comet.com/opik?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course), pick a prompt trace, go to feedback scores, and label the prompt traces as correct or not correct and optionally pick a quality score between 0 and 1.

 As we don't have a UI to showcase the core idea, we collect user feedback directly from Opik.
-Thus, go to [Opik's dashboard -> Projects -> odsc-2025-evaluation-playbook-webinar](https://www.comet.com/opik?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course).
+Thus, go to [Opik's dashboard -> Projects -> convergence-2025-evaluation-playbook-webinar](https://www.comet.com/opik?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course).
 Then go to feedback scores, label the prompt traces as correct or incorrect, and optionally pick a quality score between 0 and 1.

 ![Feedback Scores](./static/feedback_scores.png)

 > [!WARNING]
 > Note that these have to be configured separately per user workspace.

+> [!NOTE]
+> **Module 4**
+> Implement a user feedback mechanism that can later be used to improve your evaluation datasets or fine-tune jobs such as preference alignment.

 ## 6. Help